The latest (June 2023) changes to the FDA’s new premarket submission guidance

 Part 2: Review of changes for required premarket submission documentation for device software

 Here is a step-by-step breakdown of what stayed the same and changes that are now in effect as of August 14, 2023.
-You can also view our handy tool here to easily view changes based on either the 2005 or 2023 software categorization levels
+You can also view our handy tool here to easily view changes based on either the 2005 or 2023 software categorization levels.

 Part 3: The Impact of Changes to the FDA 510(k) Pre-market Submission

-The updated guidance is more explicit, leaving less room for ambiguity.
-Accordingly, the FDA expects all companies to comply promptly with the new requirements.
 Keeping on top of compliance with the latest FDA guidance will help ensure a successful premarket submission and a smoother path to market approval.